sofa-framework/doc/components/engine/transform/mapindices.md

 <!-- generate_doc -->
 # MapIndices

-Apply a permutation to a set of indices
+Apply a permutation to a set of indices.

 Templates: